 If you purchase a shelter from us and are dissatisfied with the appearance of the seam sealing, you are free to return the unused shelter back to us.
 You have the option of a full refund or new non-seam sealed shelter.
 If you select the non-seam sealed option, you will be refunded the difference between the original price of the seam sealing and the shipment of the new tent.

-The Deschutes Shelters have 44 ft 2 of coverage and a setup height of 49”.
+The Deschutes shelters have 44 ft 2 of coverage and a setup height of 49”.
 Inside you have plenty of room to sit up and the extra room lets you spread out your gear.
-The full length vestibule zipper makes for easy entry.
+The full-length vestibule zipper makes for easy entry.

-Constructed from tough but light Silicone Nylon, the Deschutes Tarp weights 13 ounces and is quite affordable.
+Constructed from tough but light Silicone Nylon, the Deschutes Tarp weighs 13 ounces and is quite affordable.
 When mated with the Serenity NetTent you have a double wall solo tent, that weighs a mere 24 ounces.

-When using a trekking pole for setup.
-You can vary the height of the tent to optimize for prevailing conditions.
+When using a trekking pole for setup, you can vary the height of the tent to optimize for prevailing conditions.
 Setup higher for maximum ventilation and low for stormy conditions.

 Tent, Stuff Sack, Guy-lines